zmap/zdns/README.md

 AAAA, and MXLOOKUP for a set of domains and you want to perform them with iterative resolution.
 You will need to use the `MULTIPLE` module and provide a config file with the modules and module-specific flags you want to use.

-Please see `./zdns --help` and `./zdns <MODULE_NAME> --help` for Global and Module-specific options that can be used in the config file.
+Please see `zdns --help` and `zdns <MODULE_NAME> --help` for Global and Module-specific options that can be used in the config file.

 For example:

 ```
-cat 1000k_domains.txt | ./zdns MULTIPLE --multi-config-file="./multiple.ini"
+cat 1000k_domains.txt | zdns MULTIPLE --multi-config-file="./multiple.ini"
 ```
 Where `multiple.ini` is a file that looks like:
 ```